BowlOfSoup/NormalizerBundle/README.md

 Annotations in your model
 -------------------------
 As we see in the visual the first step in serialization is normalizing.
-To indicate the way object properties need to be normalized the "Normalizer" annotations have to be used.
+To indicate the way object properties and methods need to be normalized the "Normalizer" annotations have to be used.
 See paragraph "Normalizer" for annotation usage.

-There are two encoding supported: **JSON** and **XML**.
+For serialization two encodings are supported: **JSON** and **XML**.

-These annotations are specific for the encoder step of the serialization process.
+### Use statement and alias
+On top of the object you want to serialize:

+    use BowlOfSoup\NormalizerBundle\Annotation as Bos;

 ### Wrapper element
 When outputting to a specific encoding you can indicate the wrapping element, this element will be the root node.